herbstop/Forge/readme.txt

-FORGE - 0.1.0 BETA
+FORGE - 0.0.1 BETA

-This if Forge, an UI application for running LLMs locally on your desktop.
+This is Forge, an UI application for running LLMs locally on your desktop.

-- Windows x64 support
+- Windows x64 support (Mac and Linux coming ..)
-- Llama 3.1, OpenAI, Qwen 2.5 build in support
+- Llama 3.1, OpenAI, Qwen 2.5, Mistral build in support
 - Based on LlamaCpp backend
+- Support additional models - see llmdefs.json file

-Install and run!
+Just Install and run!

-Email herbsto@gmail.com for any questions.
+Email herbsto(at)gmail(dot)com for any questions.